What you should know about sexual harassment: Dubai and UAE laws

 • The public prosecutor will draft a criminal report regarding the issue and then pass the file to the criminal court for a verdict

-Sexual Harassment Cases We Can Handle in our Law Firms
+Sexual Harassment Cases We Can Handle In Our Law Firms

 In our law firms, we can handle all forms of sexual harassment cases, including: